-To get paid from any part time work from home jobs you’re likely going to need a bank account or method of accepting currencies from businesses around the globe.
+To get paid from any full or part time work from home jobs you’re likely going to need a bank account or method of accepting currencies from businesses around the globe.

 For this, we use Payoneer; many bank accounts based in countries all around the world to easily accept payments from businesses online under one login.

 Open up a free Payoneer account with our link, get $25 for free (see site for details).